material-motion/material-motion/specifications/directors.md

 ---

-<p style="text-align:center"><tt>feature: dynamic plans</tt></p>
+<p style="text-align:center"><tt>feature: post-setup transactions</tt></p>

-**Dynamic Plans**: Directors can register new Plans after `setUp` has been invoked.
+Directors can register new Plans after `setUp` has been invoked.

+Such Directors must be provided with a transaction initiation function.
+Consider the following pseudo-code:

+    director.transact = function(function(Transaction) work) {
+      transaction = Transaction()
+      work(transaction)
+      runtime.commit(transaction)
+    }

+We've provided the direct with a function called `transact`.
+This function can be called at any time by the Director.

 A classic example is a Director that is responding to gesture recognition events.
 Consider the following pseudo-code:

     function onGesture(gesture) {
       if gesture.state == Ended {
-        transaction = Transaction()
-        // Some new Plans
-        runtime.commit(transaction)
+        self.transact(function(transaction) {
+          transaction.add(plan, targetA)
         }
       }

-**State changes**.
-A Director may be the hub of many different types of state changes.
+    }

 One type of state change is the reversal of a Transition's direction.